software-assignments-spring2022/git-workflow-practice-m-aziz/README.md

 # Robotic Process Automation

-A simple project to practice a few git/github workflows.
-Replace the contents of this file with the contents indicated in the [instructions](https://sdtimes.com/softwaredev/rpa-handling-mundane-tasks-freeing-up-developers/).

 While it may occur that only blue collar jobs are being overtaken by the growing automation of robots and other smarter software systems.
 A recent [article](https://sdtimes.com/softwaredev/rpa-handling-mundane-tasks-freeing-up-developers/) shows a new emerging field where even current software developers are being impacted by automation technology.
 The article exhibits a positive reaction to this technology as it speaks about the many mundane tasks that exists for engineers such